 Prerequisites in San Diego: Formation Assessments (SP002).
-In San Diego, the mentored practicum can begin either in the winter or summer quarter.
+In San Diego, the mentored practicum can begin in the summer quarter.

 TL552A, B, C (TL102) • Professional Internship.
 This course builds on the experiences of TL551 with intentional focus on the student's specific vocational direction.
 St. Paul prerequisite is TL001, Vocational Assessments.
 Students pay a vocational assessment fee.
 In St. Paul, all Supervised Ministry requirements must be complete by May 1 of the graduation year.